-Almost all the entire football staff was new due to the head coaching change; those who returned this fall from the 2005 staff were long-time linebackers coach Brian Cabral, running backs coach Darian Hagan, the technical assistants, Mike Babcock (offense) and Donnell Leomiti (defense), and the operations director, David Hansburg.
+Almost all the entire football staff is new due to the head coaching change; those who are back in 2006 from the 2006 staff include long-time linebackers coach Brian Cabral, running backs coach Darian Hagan, the technical assistants, Mike Babcock (offense) and Donnell Leomiti (defense), and the operations director, David Hansburg.
 Changes since the end of spring included Jeff Pitman replacing Greg Finnegan as strength and conditioning coach, along with Miguel Rueda named as head trainer after Steve Willard left the program to enter private business.
 Biographies on all the new coaches can be found in the 2006 CU football media guide between pages 38-49.